A Yurt Holiday on the Isle of Wight: Cheap and Cheerful

 Today the Battery is operated by the National Trust and has a lovely tearoom that looks out on the treacherous landmark and lighthouse.
 After a bite to eat, we hiked four miles along the chalk hills (or downs) of the countryside, overlooking the English Channel, to Freshwater Bay.
-A five minute walk inland led us back to Afton Park and the yurt
+A five-minute walk inland led us back to Afton Park and the yurt.

-With uncertain weather forecast for the next day, followed by the prediction of rain on the third day, we decided to rent bikes and explore more of the island.
+With the uncertain weather forecast for the next day, followed by the prediction of rain on the third day, we decided to rent bikes and explore more of the island.
 The Really Green Holiday Company arranged for the bikes from Wight Cycle Hire and off we went.

 We learned two things while biking on the Isle of Wight.
 First, it’s very hilly.
 The pictures in the brochures of bikers on a path, with the ocean behind them, are taken along the downs, but you have to peddle to get to the top.
 Second, there are loads of footpaths through farmland and fields that are accessible to bikers.